JPye17/credit-risk-classification/README.md

 ## Results

 Accuracy: The overall accuracy of the model is 0.99, indicating that it correctly classifies 99% of the instances.
-Precision:

-* Healthy loans (0): The model has a precision of 1.00, which means it's excellent at identifying true positives with very few false positives.
+•	Healthy loans (0): The model has a precision of 1.00, Excellent at identifying true positives with very few false positives.
-* High-risk loans (1): The model has a precision of 0.87, indicating its moderate effectiveness in identifying high-risk loans with some false positives.
-Recall:
+•	Unhealthy loans (1): The model has a precision of 0.87, Moderate effectiveness with more false negatives than desired.
-* Healthy loans (0): The model has a recall of 1.00, which means it's correctly identifying nearly all instances of healthy loans with very few false negatives.
+•	Healthy loans (0): The model has a recall of 1.00, Showing this is highly accurate, with few if none false negatives.
-* High-risk loans (1): The model has a recall of 0.89, indicating its effectiveness in identifying high-risk loans with some false negatives.
+•	Unhealthy loans (1): The model has a recall of 0.95, it's effective at identifying high-risk loans with few false negatives.

 ## Summary